5 Best Mental Health Tips for Students to Stay Focused and Calm

 5. Sleep Well and Stay Healthy

 Your brain needs food and rest to work perfectly.
-Your eating habits and the hours of sleep influence concentration, mood, and energy.
+Your eating habits and the hours of sleep influence concentration, mood and energy.

 Why it works: